 You’re about to embark on an amazing journey abroad, and you find yourself wanting to go beyond the tourist trademarks of travel: shopping, sightseeing, and sitting on a beach.
+You want more.
 You want to feel enriched and immersed.
-You want to learn something and bring back a new skill.
-You want more.
+You want to learn something new.
+Perhaps new culinary skills are just the thing.
 I’ve put together the perfect tips to help guide any epicurean in the right direction.

 Take a cooking class

 Roll up your sleeves and get ready to chop, slice, and dice!
 A cooking class is the perfect way to learn some new skills and embrace the cuisine of the area you are visiting.
 You name it—Italy, France, Vietnam, Peru… every destination offers this type of hands-on activity.
 It’s a great way to spend a half-day with friends as well as meeting new friends.
 If you’re lucky, you’ll be instructed by a charismatic and talented chef with a penchant for telling stories.

 Pro tip: Did you know Julia Child’s former summer home in Southern France, La Pitchoune, will be available for cooking classes in 2017?

 Stretch your legs, work off some over-indulgent eating, and see a city through the eyes of a local.
 These are just a few reasons why you might want to go and book a hour-long or half-day walking tour with a local guide.
 With the guidance of an expert, you too can visit neighborhoods away from the tourist hotspots, discover the best food and wine shops, and talk to vendors and farmers at the local market.
 Go ahead and gain yourself a bit of insider access.